 Mr. Waters planned many fine homes as well as a church and a school in this area of town.
 The first dwelling in this vicinity for which the architect provided drawings was in 1873; the residence of H. C. Larrabee.
 My research has yet to reveal any image of this house, so it's hard to say if it was Italianate style or perhaps a more modest structure of wooden frame construction.
 Mr. Larrabee was the saw mill superintendent at the Paine Lumber Company and at one time served on the city council.
 He built his house just across the street from Edger Sawyer.
 The neighborhood start to change greatly at the turn of the twentieth century and the structure was demolished and another house replaced it in 1910.

 Further down the down the street toward town, just across from Read School was the home constructed in 1883 for Mr. and Mrs. Ben Hooper.
 Ben was the son of Moses Hooper and his wife, Jesse Jack Hooper was a prominent suffragette, advocate and even ran for the U. S. Senate in 1922.
 The house was a Queen Anne cottage style and once boosted a large front porch which was altered and converted to indoor living space.
 The renovation didn't maintain the rhythm as set up by the original arched openings, giving the house an unsettled look.
 Other than the changes the house has been well kept up.
+Even closer to town was another Waters' job with a Hooper connection; in 1910 Moses Hooper commissioned a house for himself, his daughter and her husband Otto Lang.
+Perhaps the aging attorney felt the house he had built in 1882 was too much for him and wanted to live with his daughter and son in law.
+The house was of the latest style and was built of rough hewn lime stone blocks, a building material favored by Moses Hooper.

 In the last decade of the nineteenth century municipal judge Arthur Goss had William Waters design a dwelling for him to be built on New York Avenue.
 Judge Goss was born and raised in Oshkosh and attended the Normal School in town, then went on the University of Wisconsin and graduated with a law degree in 1884.
 He returned to Oshkosh and worked in the office of Moses Hooper until his election as the first municipal judge in 1895.
 Completed in 1898 the home was a foursquare design with embellishments of bay and triplet windows.
 This building has been well maintained and looks much as it did when built